LosLobosDev/sync-wiser/docs/defaults.md

 - **`policies.gc`**: `false`.
 Garbage collection is disabled initially to avoid surprising data loss during development.
 Enable it in production to reclaim detached items.
 - **`policies.snapshotEvery`**: `undefined`.
 No automatic snapshot cadence.
 Pair with your storage strategy to control how clients capture local snapshots (updates are still streamed to the server on every mutation).
 - **`policies.pullBeforePush`**: `true`.
 Ensures clients reconcile state vectors before pushing updates, matching Yjs’ recommended flow.
+- **`policies.snapshotSync`**: `{ send: true, requestOnNewDocument: true }`.
+Clients upload a snapshot to sync when one hasn’t been sent yet and brand-new docs ask the server for a snapshot on first pull.
+Disable `send` to avoid resending after the first upload, or turn off `requestOnNewDocument` when your sync endpoint never wants snapshot payloads.
 - **`cache.maxDocs`**: `20`.
 An in-memory LRU cache keeps the last N `Y.Doc` instances hydrated for faster access.
 - **`logger`**: `console`.
 Logs go to the browser/dev console.
 - **`onError`**: rethrows errors unless you supply a handler.